Fhujinwu/Fhujinwu.github.io/_pages/about.md

 Recent News
 ------
+- 2024.04: Invited to serve as a reviewer for *PR*!
 - 2024.02: One paper is accepted by **IEEE Transaction on Cybernetics 2024**!
 - 2023.10: One paper is accepted by **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2023**!
-- 2023.10: Invited to serve as a reviewer for PRLETTERS!
+- 2023.10: Invited to serve as a reviewer for *PRLETTERS*!
 - 2023.02: Accepted to pursue PhD at South China University of Technology!
 - 2022.10: Received **the National Scholarship for postgraduate students** !
-- 2022.09: Invited to serve as a reviewer for NN!
+- 2022.09: Invited to serve as a reviewer for *NN*!
 - 2022.08: One paper is accepted by **Remote Sensing 2022**!
-- 2022.08: Invited to serve as a reviewer for IEEE JBHI!
+- 2022.08: Invited to serve as a reviewer for *IEEE JBHI*!
 - 2022.06: One paper is accepted by **IEEE Transaction on Big Data 2022** !

 Publications